lightward/mechanic-tasks/tasks/auto-tag-new-customers/README.md

 * [Task script](./script.liquid)

-This task tags every new customer, and it's easy to update it to be more specific about who gets tagged – use that chat button in the corner, and we’ll help!
+This task tags every new customer, with the same configurable tag. :)

 ## Default options